docmarionum1/slack-archive-bot/README.md

         python import_archive.py export

-    This will create a file `messages.sqlite`.
+    This will create a file `slack.sqlite`.
 1. Create a new [bot user](https://api.slack.com/bot-users) on your slack channel and get the API key.
 Start the bot with: